KCCG/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

 5. Locate a file on your computer that you wish to upload (be sure you know the path).
-Then upload it to your remote machine **(you will need to know your AMI instance address (which starts with ec2), and login credentials)**.
+Then upload it to your remote machine.
 You will be prompted to enter a password, and then your upload will begin.
 **(make sure you substitute 'your-pc-username' for your actual pc username and 'user' for your Garvan ID)**

 ~~~